ncristianmolina/ncristianmolina/README.md

 ✍️ &nbsp;In my free time, I pursue Gain new knowledge and develop it in personal projects.\
 💬 &nbsp;Feel free to contact me to do a project together, or just to have an interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at ncristian.molina@gmail.com I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](Soon) for more details about me.
+📄 &nbsp;Please have a look at my [Résumé](https://cristianmolina.vercel.app/) for more details about me.
+I'm open to feedback and suggestions! for more details about me.
 I'm open to feedback and suggestions!